mia-platform/documentation/docs/release_notes/RN_v8-8/unreleased.md

 - New configuration of the modal and drawer components!
 From now on, thanks to a confirmation modal, users editing content in the backoffice section are warned before losing their changes and protected from accidental mistakes;
 - The Backoffice now offers the possibility to adopt a template for the Marketplace detail pages!
 It is now possible to use a predefined structure to fasten the creation of any components page.
 A default template is already included in the Dev Portal application, but it can be also modified as needed;
 - The Marketplace now offers a new table of content!
 When opening the detail page of an API, the content created with the editor from the backoffice will automatically generate a navigable directory tree on the side of the page.
 Each option will be clickable, so you will not need to scroll all the way to a specific section anymore;
-- The style of the topbar has been improved, modern and more linear.
+- The style of the topbar has been improved, in a modern and more linear way.

 ### RBAC Service v0.8.2